kabilan1290/astro-blog/src/content/blog/[HeroCTF]-WEB-Challenges-Writeup.md

 ![Description](https://raw.githubusercontent.com/kabilan1290/astro-blog/master/public/heroctf2024/option.png)
 - If we pass the second argument as `object` it will be interpreted as  options parameter.
 - We can now change the `cwd` with the options `root`.
-- Our flag is in the format of `.flag.txt` , so we might need the options `dotfiles` adn the value as `allow`
+- Our flag is in the format of `.flag.txt` , so we might need the options `dotfiles` and the value as `allow`
 ![Description](https://raw.githubusercontent.com/kabilan1290/astro-blog/master/public/heroctf2024/format.png)
 - The final payload to solve the challenge `/download/.flag.txt?filename[root]=/&filename[dotfiles]=allow`
 ![Description](https://raw.githubusercontent.com/kabilan1290/astro-blog/master/public/heroctf2024/f.png)